accrescent/accrescent/README.md

 ## Translations

-Accrescent has a project on [Hosted Weblate] if you would like to help translate.
+Accroissant has a project on [Hosted Weblate] if you would like to help translate.

 ## Trademark

-The name "Accrescent" and the Accrescent logo are common law trademarks owned by the Accrescent project.
-All other parties are forbidden from using Accrescent's name and branding, as are derivatives of Accrescent.
+The name "Accroissant" and the Accroissant logo are common law trademarks owned by the Accroissant project.
+All other parties are forbidden from using Accroissant's name and branding, as are derivatives of Accroissant.
 Derivatives include, but are not limited to forks and unofficial builds.

 [contributing guidelines]: CONTRIBUTING.md